 - Laundry and pressing: from $2 for a swimsuit or stockings/pantyhose to $11 for a 3-piece suit

 - Dry cleaning and pressing: from $2.50 for socks to $14.50 for a suit or evening dress

 A full price list is available on board.

 The standard electrical voltage aboard ship is 220 volts.
 Both 220-volt and 110-volt outlets are available in bathrooms and staterooms.

 For safety reasons, irons, including travel irons, are not permitted on board.
 Pressing services are available for a nominal fee.

 Yes, you can send messages to current guests using the guest contact form.

-For the comfort, convenience, and safety of all our guests, smoking is prohibited in any enclosed dining venue and is permitted only in specifically designated outdoor smoking areas.
+For the comfort, convenience, and safety of all our guests, smoking and vaping is prohibited in any enclosed dining venue and is permitted only in specifically designated outdoor smoking areas.
 On The Gauguin, these include the forward outdoor areas on Deck 5 (starboard and port sides), La Palette (outside area, starboard side only), and the Bar Du Soleil (starboard side only).
 Cigar smoking is permitted only at La Palette.
-Smoking is prohibited in staterooms, suites, and private balconies aboard the ship, and pipe smoking is not allowed anywhere on board.
+Smoking and vaping is prohibited in staterooms, suites, and private balconies aboard the ship, and pipe smoking is not allowed anywhere on board.